NSHAVER1/DDS-Case_Study1/QAProcess.md

 	- [ ] Spelling and Grammar?
 - [ ] Answers
 	- [ ] Are the answers clear?
-	- [ ] Are the answers correct? nshaver: Q4 is not complete, Q5 is not the right version of the answer--cose is wrong and the answer should be 5.
-Q1 is wrong as we need the correct version of cleanup_ED_GDP.R--the right version removes the unranked countries
+	- [x] Are the answers correct? nshaver: Q4 is not complete
+	- [ ] Q5 is not the right version of the answer--cose is wrong and the answer should be 5.
+	- [ ] Q1 is wrong as we need the correct version of cleanup_ED_GDP.R--the right version removes the unranked countries
 	- [ ] Spelling and Grammar?
 - [ ] Conclusion
 	- [ ] Does it summarize findings from the excercise in paragraph form? nshaver: its not done--it needs to provide a summary of the findings in question 3, 4 and 5
 	- [ ] Spelling and Grammar?
 - [ ] GitHub Items
   - [ ] Is it able to get from GitHub on a virgin machine and build?
   - [ ] Will it run on a Mac or PC without modifications?
--[ ] Readme file nshaver: the current version is not correct, the correct version is in the history, though
+- [ ] Readme file nshaver: the current version is not correct, the correct version is in the history, though
-	-[ ] spelling and grammar
+	- [ ] spelling and grammar
-	-[ ] session info captured
+	- [ ] session info captured
-	-[ ] all key columns and units described
+	- [ ] all key columns and units described
-	-[ ] info of how to create the output is correct
+	- [ ] info of how to create the output is correct
-	-[ ] describes project purpose, title, copyright info, folder organization
+	- [ ] describes project purpose, title, copyright info, folder organization